jtriley-eth/ERC-6909/EIP.md

 ### Removal of "Safe" Naming

-The `safeTransfer` and `safeTransferFrom` naming conventions are misleading, especially in the context of ERC-1155 and ERC-721, as they require external calls to receiver accounts with code, passing the execution flow to an arbitrary contract, provided the receiver contract returns a specific value.
+The `safeTransfer` and `safeTransferFrom` naming conventions are misleading, especially in the context of the ERC-1155 and ERC-721 standards, as they require external calls to receiver accounts with code, passing the execution flow to an arbitrary contract, provided the receiver contract returns a specific value.
 The combination of removing mandatory callbacks and removing the word "safe" from all method names improves the safety of the control flow by default.

 ## Specification